iotbzh/DEPRECATED_xds-make/README.md

 xds-make: wrapper on make for XDS
 =================================

-xds-make is a wrapper on make for X(cross) Development System.
+xds-make is a wrapper on make command for X(cross) Development System.

-This tool can be used in lieu of "standard" `make` command to trigger build of your application by a remote XDS-server. xds-make uses [Syncthing](https://syncthing.net/) tool to synchronize your projects files from your machine to the XDS build server machine or container.
+This tool can be used in lieu of "standard" `make` command to trigger build of your application by a remote `xds-server`.
+`xds-make` uses [Syncthing](https://syncthing.net/) tool to synchronize your projects files from your machine to the XDS build server machine (or container).

 > **NOTE**: For now, only Syncthing sharing method is supported to synchronize projects files.